capaj/socket.io-rpc/readme.md

 ## ChangeLog
     0.0.8 -> 0.0.9 Switched from Q to when.js for better performance
+    0.1.3 -> 0.1.4 Added a directive to angularJS client to make instantiating a controller with rpc channel less of a chore

 ## Browser support
     numbers are for standalone client(author's guess):